bugarin10/ETL-project/README.md

 # Introduction

-The purpose of this project is to implement the ETL methodology while merging different db in order to get a more complete DataBase
+The purpose of this project is to implement the ETL methodology while merging different db in order to get a more accurate view of the scenario.

-For the aim of the project, we identified three databases regarding mexican population, crime rate and covid cases.
+Our chosen scenario is conformed by three main aspects: COVID cases, Crime Rates and Total Population.
+This project may be used in a future as a first step in order to find out the correlation level between COVID Rate, Population Rate and Crime Rate in Mexico as these features are known to be related at certain level.

 # Extract